How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 **Playlist structure:** Organize content into topic playlists from day one.
 YouTube uses playlists to extend watch sessions: a viewer who finishes an explainer on index funds is more likely to click into a playlist of related explainer content than to discover the next video on their own.
 [Session time](/learn/session-time) is a channel-level ranking signal, not just a per-video one.

-#Step 4: Plan Your First 20 Videos Before You Publish
+[\#](#content-step-4-plan-your-first-20-videos-before-you-publish "Permalink")Step 4: Plan Your First 20 Videos Before You Publish

 This is not a rule most new channels follow.
 It's also one of the clearest predictors of whether a channel survives past the first three months.